-Recently, the most rapid development in U.S. data privacy and security law has been at the state level.
+Recently, the most rapid development in U.S. data privacy and security laws has been at the state level.
 For example, on June 28, 2018, California enacted the California Consumer Privacy Act (the "CCPA"), which took effect on January 1, 2020.
-The CCPA increases privacy rights for California residents and imposes obligations on companies that process their personal information, including an obligation to provide certain new disclosures to such residents.
-Specifically, among other things, the CCPA creates new consumer rights, and imposes corresponding obligations on covered businesses, relating to the access to, deletion of and sharing of personal information collected by covered businesses, including California residents' right to access and delete their personal information, opt out of certain sharing and sales of their personal information and receive detailed information about how their personal information is used.
+The CCPA increased privacy rights for California residents and imposes obligations on companies that process their personal information, including an obligation to provide certain new disclosures to such residents.
+Specifically, among other things, the CCPA created new consumer rights, and imposes corresponding obligations on covered businesses, relating to the access to, deletion of and sharing of personal information collected by covered businesses, including California residents' right to access and delete their personal information, opt out of certain sharing and sales of their personal information and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of personal information.
 This private right of action is expected to increase the likelihood of, and risks associated with, data breach litigation.
-The CCPA was amended in September 2018, November 2019 and September 2020, and further amendments may be enacted.
-However, even in its current form, it remains unclear how various provisions of the CCPA will be interpreted and enforced.
-Additionally, on November 3, 2020, California voters approved a new privacy law, the California Privacy Rights Act ("CPRA"), which will take effect in most material respects on January 1, 2023.
+The CCPA has already been amended several times, and further amendments may be enacted.
+Although interpretive guidance through enforcement cases brought by the California Office of the Attorney General is becoming available, even in its current form, it remains unclear how various provisions of the CCPA will be interpreted and enforced.
+Additionally, on November 3, 2020, California voters approved a further amendment to the CCPA, the California Privacy Rights Act (the "CPRA"), which will take effect in most material respects on January 1, 2023.
 The CPRA significantly modifies the CCPA, including by expanding consumers' rights with respect to certain personal information and creating a new state agency to oversee implementation and enforcement efforts, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses related to our compliance efforts.
-It remains unclear how various provisions of the CCPA and CPRA will be interpreted and enforced, and multiple states have enacted or expected to enact similar laws.
-Some observers have noted that the CCPA could mark the beginning of a trend toward more stringent privacy legislation in the U.S., which could increase our potential liability and adversely affect our business.
-The CCPA, CPRA and other similar state laws may require us to modify our data processing practices and policies and may increase our compliance costs and potential liability.
+It remains unclear how various provisions of the CCPA and CPRA will be interpreted and enforced.
+Numerous other states, including Virginia and Colorado, have also enacted or are in the process of enacting or considering comprehensive state-level data privacy and security laws, rules and regulations.
+Compliance with these state laws may require us to modify our data processing practices and policies and may increase our compliance costs and potential liability.
 There is also discussion in Congress of a new comprehensive federal data protection and privacy law to which we likely would be subject if it is enacted.